leonardorizzo/Cumulative-cultural-evolution/parameter_space.md

-# Here I describe the exploration of the parameter space that appeared in the articles.
+# Exploration of the parameter space that appeared in the article.

 The model function is defined in Python as follows: